 The executor or personal representative of an estate is the person who ensures that the deceased’s wishes are fulfilled.
 The role involves tremendous responsibility.
 It can be time-consuming and emotionally taxing to fulfill the duties of an executor.

 The duties of a personal representative include paying off the deceased’s debts out of the deceased’s assets.
 There is also a fiduciary duty that can make the executor liable if the executor does not do the job properly and legally.
-There are many complexities involved in the role and it helps to have the assistance of a probate attorney with the expertise to simplify the process and ensure that the executor fulfills his or her duties according to law.

 The precise duties of an executor depend on the estate size, complexities that may exist in the will and the types of assets involved, but the following are general duties of an executor: